Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 ## New IGridView Properties
 `IGridView` and `ISettableGridView` now require implementations of a `Count` property, which should be equal to `Width * Height` (the number of tiles in the view).
 This property allows `IGridView` to support [indices](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#indices-and-ranges) as introduced in C# 8.
 The base classes discussed above implement this property automatically.

-# TODO: Resume here

 ## New/Refactored Helper Functions
 A number of useful extension methods for `ISettableGridView` implementations have also been added/refactored.
 First, the `ArrayMap.SetToDefault` function was changed to `ArrayView.Clear()` to match more typical naming conventions for arrays.
 Additionally, an `ApplyOverlay` overload has been added as an extension for `ISettableGridView` that takes a `Func<Point, T>` to use for determine overlay values, to avoid the need to use a `LambdaGridView` in these cases.
 Finally, a `Fill` extension method has been added that sets each location in an `ISettableGridView` to a specified value.

-## New IGridView Implementation
+## New IGridView Implementations
-Additionally, `TheSadRogue.Primitives` contains one additional concrete implementation of `ISettableGridView` that was not included in GoRogue 2; the `DiffAwareGridView`.
+Additionally, `TheSadRogue.Primitives` contains a number of additional concrete implementation of `ISettableGridView` that were not included in GoRogue 2.
+The first is `DiffAwareGridView`.
 This grid view may be useful for situations where you are using a grid view or array of value types, and want to interact with or display incremental (groups of) changes to that grid view/array.
 See the class documentation for details.

+The other is `BitArrayView`, which is an `ISettableGridView<bool>` implementation which is based on C#'s `BitArray`.
+This should be used instead of `ArrayView<bool>` in nearly all cases (unless your data is already an array and you're just creating a grid view wrapper), because its memory usage will be up to 8x less with a negligible difference in the performance of its operations.

 # Map Generation Rewritten
 The map generation system has been completely rewritten from the ground up in GoRogue 3.
 It functions in a notably different manner, so it is recommended that you review [this article](~/articles/howtos/map-generation.md) which explains the new system's concepts and components.